-Saint Mary of the Cross is the first named saint to have travelled (probably by horse and buggy, perhaps on foot) through the streets of our city.
-Her brother John, is buried in the Barbadoes Street cemetery.
+Saint Mary of the Cross is the first canonised saint to have travelled (probably by horse and buggy, perhaps on foot) through the New Zealand countryside and to have lived here for weeks at a time.
+Her brother John, is buried in the Barbadoes Street cemetery in Christchurch.

 The first Josephite sisters arrived in Temuka (the first New Zealand Josephite foundation) in 1883.
 In the last years of the nineteenth century Mary MacKillop’s sisters formed communities throughout New Zealand in response to the needs of education and poverty in our country.

 Between 1897 and 1902 Mary made four visits to New Zealand to spent time with her sisters and their communities in our country.
 It was on her last visit to NZ in 1902 that she became ill and returned to Australia where she died in 1909.